veebch/icarus/README.md

 - Attach LED to the centre of the heatsink using epoxy and thermal paste.
 - Place PD trigger, switch and CC power supply into case
 - Solder wires as shown in the photo
+- Mount the cover over the LED (we used double sided tape)

 ## Results